KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ![download](https://user-images.githubusercontent.com/104760326/188612773-91fcc9eb-a876-48ba-b8ce-1a9c740a492f.png)

-# Visualizations:
+ # Pngs to GIF/Video

-In visualizations: create pngs and use them to create GIFs or videos. \
+The following functions create sequences of png images and use them to create GIFs/videos. \
-There are several different ways to visualize the network dynamics
+There are several different ways to visualize the network dynamics:

+     The function image_creator visualized the node activity on the network.
+The network is plotted according to a specified layout and the node activity is colorcoded. \
+     Afterwards, one can make a GIF (used here) or video out of the png images

      image_creator(G, act_mat, pos, colormap, stepstart, stepsize):
-          G: network
+          G: networkX graph

-          act_mat: array
+          act_mat: ndarray

-          pos: dictionary with nodes as keys and positions as values
+          pos: dictionary with nodes as keys and positions as values layouts like nx.circular_layout, nx.spring_layout, etc.

           colormap: matplotlib.cm.colormap
                colormap for node states